-Tarot cups are one of four suits in the Minor Arcana in a tarot deck- these suits are Cups, Pentacles, Swords, and Wands.
+Tarot cups are one of the four suits in the Minor Arcana in a tarot deck- these suits are Cups, Pentacles, Swords, and Wands.
 Each has a unique symbolism and association that helps the reader understand what the cards are saying.
-Whether you are learning to read tarot or you simply want more insight into the cards that were pulled during a reading, this is the place to start learning what the Cups have to say.
+Whether you are learning to read tarot or simply want more insight into the cards that were pulled during your personal reading this is the place to start learning what the Cups have to say.

 The Major Arcana consists of 22 cards.
 Read more about them here.